Data fusion: For enhanced contextual awareness

 With a multitude of built-in sensors including motion sensor, environmental sensor, position sensor, a modern mobile device typically gives mobile applications access to a number of sensory data which could be leveraged to enhance the contextual awareness.
 Using signal processing and data fusion techniques such as feature generation, feasibility study and principal component analysis (PCA) such sensory data will greatly improve the positive rate of classifying the motion and contextual relevant status of the device.
 Many context-enhanced information techniques are provided by Snidaro, et al.

+Statistical methods

 Bayesian auto-regressive Gaussian processes

 Gaussian processes are a popular machine learning model.
-If an auto-regressive relationship between the data is assumed, and each data source is assumed to be Gaussian process, this constitutes a non-linear Bayesian regression problem.
+If an auto-regressive relationship between the data is assumed, and each data source is assumed to be a Gaussian process, this constitutes a non-linear Bayesian regression problem.